Pretty Little Liars (2022 TV series): Music

-Film composer Joseph Bishara was hired to do the series' score.
+Film composer Joseph Bishara was hired to do the series' score for Original Sin.
 He is known for his work in horror movies, including the Insidious film series and The Conjuring franchise.
 A remix version of "Secret" by the Pierces appeared in the opening sequence.
 The original song was previously used as the opening theme in the original Pretty Little Liars, while Pretty Little Liars: The Perfectionists used a cover version by Denmark + Winter.

+Composer Ronit Kirchman was brought onto the Summer School season to score the original music.
+The Soundtrack to the Series was released on WaterTower Music on June 20, 2024.
+Kirchman's music, known primarily for her work on The Sinner, was recognized twice by IndieWire as a Best TV Score, where they state that "Kirchman is so deft at dialing up the dissonance in a way that, by the time anyone realizes that something’s amiss, it’s probably already too late."

 Release

 The series premiered on July 28, 2022, with the first three episodes available, followed by two more episodes each on August 4 and 11, and then the final three episodes on August 18.
+The second season, subtitled Summer School was released on May 9, 2024, with two new episodes, followed by a new episode on a weekly basis until the season finale on June 20, 2024.

 Reception

+Critical response

-Pretty Little Liars: Original Sin was met with a very positive response to critical acclaim from critics.
-The review aggregator website Rotten Tomatoes reported an 88% approval rating with an average rating of 6.9/10, based on 17 critical reviews.
+The first season, Original Sin, was met with critical acclaim from critics.
+The review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 7.1/10, based on 20 critic reviews.
 The website's critics consensus reads, "Boasting a tantalizing new mystery along with a refreshingly grounded crop of pretty little liars, Original Sin is a gossipy good time."
-Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 5 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on five critics, indicating "universal acclaim".

+On Rotten Tomatoes, the second season, Summer School, holds an approval rating of 90% with an average rating of 7.2/10, based on 10 critic reviews.

+On Metacritic, the second season received a score of 78 based on four critics, indicating "generally favorable reviews".

+Bailee Madison's performance was praised by critics.